omerfarukozturk/UIView-Shimmer/README.md

 ## Example
-The exmple project demonstrates hot to use it.
-Check [ShimmerExamples](/ShimmerExamples).
+The exmple project demonstrates how to use it.
+Pull the repo and check [ShimmerExamples](/ShimmerExamples).

 ## License
 UIView-Shimmer is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.